leonjza/leonjza.github.io/content/posts/2020-12-30-kinglecon-holiday-hack-challenge-2020.markdown

 {{< figure src="/images/holidayhack-20/terminal_snowball_fight_splash.png" title="snowball fight game splash screen" >}}

-Starting a game had you see two squares, one where your fortresses were and another where you have to guess where you enemies fortresses are.
+Starting a game you see two squares, one where your fortresses are and another where you have to guess where your enemies' fortresses are.

 {{< figure src="/images/holidayhack-20/terminal_snow_ball_player.png" title="snowball fight player fortresses" >}}